makrai/notes/rust2012-tokenizer-monoling.md

 * lang
   * largest performance gains of monolingual models: FI, TR, KO, and AR
-  * mBERT outperforms the IndoBERT ( ID ) model in all tasks but SA, and performs
+  * mBERT outperforms the IndoBERT (ID) model in all tasks but SA, and performs
   * competitively with the JA and ZH monolingual models on most datasets.
 In gen-
 * task
   * gap is particularly narrow for POS tagging, where all models score high >95%
   * ID aside, for UDP, with monolingual models out-performing fine-tuned mBERT
     * most notably for FI and TR, and
   * fully fine-tuned mBERT models, in turn, outperforming the adapter-based
-* In what follows, we seek to understand the causes of this behaviour in relation to different factors such as used tokenizers, corpora sizes, as well as languages and tasks in consideration
+* In what follows, we seek to understand
+  ? the causes of this behaviour in relation to different factors eg used tokenizers, corpora sizes, as well as languages and tasks

 # 4 Tokenizer vs. Corpus Size 5